McKlaud76/TMX128K/README.md

 * Kempston joystick interface (tested OK)
 * RGB video outputs (tested OK)
 * RESET button (tested OK)

+Schematic diagram is available in the /Docs sub-folder.

 If you are interested in hardware's tests and how it works, have a look there: [YouTube](https://youtu.be/7duh5zHNvDc)